Nakhon Si Thammarat Kingdom: Sukhothai period

 Most historians identify the Tambralinga kingdom (existing c.
 10th to 13th century) as a precursor of Nakhon Si Thammarat.
 During the late 1st and early 2nd millennium CE, Tai peoples expanded in mainland Southeast Asia.
 By the 13th century, they made Nakhon Si Thammarat one of their mueang (city-states).
 The exact circumstances of the Tai taking over the earlier Buddhist and Indianised kingdom at this location remain unclear, but it must have taken place before the mid-13th century.

 The Ramkhamhaeng stele of 1283 (or 1292) lists Nakhon Si Thammarat as the southernmost tributary kingdom of Sukhothai, probably ruled by Sri Thammasokaraj, a relative of King Ram Khamhaeng.
+Chris Baker and Pasuk Phongpaichit read that passage as a later addition to the stele, and the corresponding clause of the Ayutthaya Palace Law with it, so that neither text can be used to date the city's subordination.
 Nakhon Si Thammarat's Buddhist Theravada tradition was a model for the whole Sukhothai kingdom.
 Exemplary for the Southeast Asian Mandala model, the dependency towards Sukhothai was only personal, not institutional.
 Therefore, after Ram Khaemhaeng's death, Nakhon Si Thammarat regained its independence and became the dominant Thai mueang on the Malay Peninsula.